GREAT COATES VILLAGE HALL HIRING AGREEMENT AND STANDARD CONDITIONS OF HIRE FOR ALL USERS.

 - An emergency requiring use of the premises as a shelter for the victims of flooding, snowstorm, fire, explosion or those at risk of these or similar disasters.
 In any such case the Hirer shall be entitled to a refund of any deposit already paid, but the Village Council shall not be liable to the Hirer for any resulting direct or indirect loss or damages whatsoever.

-The Village Hall is situated in a residential area, the Hirer shall take reasonable steps to ensure that the minimum of noise is made on arrival and departure, particularly late at night and early in the morning.
+The Village Hall is situated in a residential area and there is a no noise policy after 11 pm with all music turned down at 10.30 pm.
+The Hirer shall take reasonable steps to ensure that the minimum of noise is made on arrival and departure, particularly late at night and early in the morning.
 The Hirer shall, if using sound amplification equipment comply with any other licensing condition for the Premises, in particular, ensuring all external doors are to be kept closed.
-Failure to comply and in the event of complaints from residents of excessive noise levels could result in the insistence that noise levels are reduced to an acceptable level or that the Hall is closed, in the event this action is taken there will be no refund of the hall hire charges or the £15 additional charge applied.
+Failure to comply and in the event of complaints from residents of excessive noise levels could result in the insistence that noise levels are reduced to an acceptable level or that the Hall is closed.
+In the event this action is taken there will be no refund of the hall hire charges or an additional charge applied.

 No alterations or additions may be made to the Premises nor may any fixtures be installed or placards, decorations or other articles be attached in any way to any part of the Premises without the prior written approval of the Village Council.
 Any alteration, fixture or fitting or attachment so approved shall at the discretion of the Village Council remain in the Premises at the end of the hiring and become the property of the Great Coates Village Council.
 The hirer agrees to make good to the satisfaction of the Village Council any damage done by any fixture or its removal.